EvokeMadness/Lise/README.md

 LISE from [Spelunky 2](https://store.steampowered.com/app/418530/Spelunky_2/)!
 This figure is [FFF](https://en.wikipedia.org/wiki/Fused_filament_fabrication)/FDM printable and Funko POP! size.
 This model also features interchangeable faces!

 NEW: Mini Lise figure!
-Perfect size for a key chain!
+Perfect size for a keychain!

 ## Print Settings